-Krafton Inc, the South Korean gaming giant behind the global smash hit ‘PlayerUnknown’s Battlegrounds’ (PUBG), said on Monday that it has invested $5 million in the Indian dating app FRND.
+Krafton Inc, the South Korean gaming giant behind the global smash hit ‘PlayerUnknown’s Battlegrounds (PUBG), said on Monday that it had invested $5 million in the Indian dating app FRND.

-The investment into FRND is part of a Series A round of funding worth $6.5 million that includes other investors, such as India Quotient and Elevation Capital, the company said.
+The company said that the investment into FRND is part of a Series A round of funding worth $6.5 million that includes other investors, such as India Quotient and Elevation Capital.

 Founded by three IIT Kanpur alumni – Bhanu Pratap Singh Tanwar, Hardik Bansal, and Harshvardhan Chhangani — FRND is a dating app that allows users to connect with each other through one-on-one voice chat while playing games.